ChrisKnowles53/CJK_BC14_W9_Recap_Backend/README.md

 # CJK_BC14_W9_Recap_Backend

-A recap of learning how to create a local JSON data file and interact with it via Thunder client using get, post, patch, delete.
+A recap of learning how to create a REST API using the user JSON data found in data/users.json.
+The API must be RESTful with all CRUD routes (create, read, update, delete).

 Simulating the backend of what an API request talks to.

+### <u>Next steps</u>
+Complete all the error handling
+Review the code and explore ways to streamlime it